slingner/scott-lingner-portfolio/src/content/projects/prenda-create-projects/index.md

 ---
 # make sure to update this title in the image mapper on ArrowCard if changed
-title: "Create projects - Prenda"
+title: "Student Learning Experience Tool - Prenda"
 description: "Developed a new learning experience for students and admins to create projects."
 date: "2023-05-01"
 banner: "/prenda.png"